wp-plugins/commentluv/readme.txt

 = I still see rel="nofollow" in the last blog post links when I am notified by Admin = Wordpress puts in the nofollow when it sends you an email about comments made, if you look at the source of the page, you should see that the nofollow isn't there.
 Let me know if it is!

-= How can a user help CommentLuv find their feed? = They can either manually add their feed url to the comment (see above) or they can make sure that they have an entry in the blog <head> section like this:
+= How can a user help CommentLuv find their feed? = Tthey can make sure that they have an entry in the blog <head> section like this:
 &lt;link rel="alternate" type="application/rss+xml" href="http://www.fiddyp.co.uk/feed/" title="FiddyP Posts RSS feed" /&gt;

 = I am having problems, what do I do? =
-You can switcht the debug option on by including "[debugon]" in the comment (no quotes) and the plugin will output the things that it tried to locate the feed.
+You can switch the debug option on by including "[debugon]" in the comment (no quotes) and the plugin will output the things that it tried to locate the feed.
 Copy and paste the debug output in to an email to me (along with the author's url) and I'll look into it for you.

 = I don't want my last blog post showing on my comment = Uncheck the box for "enable commentluv" below the message